tesselle/tabula/README.md

 <img src="man/figures/README-plot-occ-1.png" style="display: block; margin: auto;" />

-Bertin of Ford (battleship curve) diagramms can be plotted, with statistic threshold (B. Desachy's [*sériographe*](https://doi.org/10.3406/pica.2004.2396)).
+Bertin or Ford (battleship curve) diagramms can be plotted, with statistic threshold (B. Desachy's [*sériographe*](https://doi.org/10.3406/pica.2004.2396)).
 The positive difference from the column mean percentage (in french "écart positif au pourcentage moyen", EPPM) represents a deviation from the situation of statistical independence.
 EPPM is a usefull graphical tool to explore significance of relationship between rows and columns related to seriation.

 ``` r
 counts <- as(compiegne, "CountMatrix")